Chinese Cupping Therapy in Massage and Acupuncture

 - Pain in the shoulders, upper back or neck

 - Certain respiratory issues, such as asthma, bronchitis, pneumonia and chest congestion related to the common cold

 Chiropractic cupping or cupping for fertility are also potential uses.

 Cupping in Acupuncture

 Cupping can be used as a standalone massage treatment, but it can also be combined with acupuncture in one treatment.
 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system (which makes it an excellent treatment for high blood pressure).
 It pulls tension up, which can then be released by using acupuncture.
-It involves inserting very thin, sterile needles through the skin at strategic points on the body.
-Acupuncture is based on the concept of “qi,” which is an energy used to address pain and mobility problems.
+Acupuncture involves inserting very thin, sterile needles through the skin at strategic points on the body.
+Acupuncture is based on the concept of “qi,” which is the energy used to address pain and mobility problems.
 The practice is used to relieve pain, but more recently it has found a place in overall wellness promotion – including stress management.